Gata Only: Streaming figures

 "Gata Only" first appeared on the Spotify global chart on February 10, eventually entering the top 10 of the platform's chart 1 month later with 3,909,830 streams.
 It would reach a peak of number two on the chart, with 8,628,580 streams in a single day.
+The song reached number one on the Spotify charts designated for Argentina, Chile, Italy, France, Peru, Ecuador, Switzerland, Bolivia, Uruguay, Paraguay, El Salvador, Honduras, Nicaragua, and Luxembourg.

 "Gata Only" would amass over 859 million streams as of July 2024, dismissing "Una Noche en Medellín" to become the most-streamed song by a Chilean artist on Spotify.
 On August 9, it became the fastest Latin song in the platform to surpass 1 billion streams, dethroning "Quevedo: Bzrp Music Sessions, Vol. 52", and the 10th fastest song overall, accomplishing this within 190 days.
 Additionally, it became the first song by a Chilean artist to attain 1 billion streams, as well as the third song released in 2024 to achieve this after Benson Boone's "Beautiful Things" and Sabrina Carpenter's "Espresso".

-The song spent 22 consecutive weeks as the most streamed Latin song on weekly Spotify spanning from March to August, dethroning Xavi's "La Diabla" to then be dethroned by Karol G’s "Si Antes Te Hubiera Conocido" On the weekly global chart, the song peaked with 54,990,825 streams during its 11th week.
-In total the song spent 13 weeks doing above 40 million streams, 20 weeks doing above 30 million streams, and 31 weeks doing above 20 million streams.

-The song reached number one on the Spotify charts designated for Argentina, Chile, Italy, France, Peru, Ecuador, Switzerland, Bolivia, Uruguay, Paraguay, El Salvador, Honduras, Nicaragua, and Luxembourg.
-Additionally, the song reached top 10 in daily Spotify charts for Mexico, Spain, Germany, Colombia, Netherlands, Guatemala, Belgium, Portugal, Cyprus, Costa Rica, Austria, Romania, Hungary, Morocco, Venezuela, Panama, Saudi Arabia, Slovakia, Kazakhstan, UAE, Lithuania, Bulgaria, and Estonia.
-In total, it charted in 60 of the 72 countries with available Spotify charts, making appearances in the top 200 for Indonesia, Pakistan, Turkey, United Kingdom, United States, Egypt, Canada, Singapore, Poland, Sweden, Greece, Norway, Czechia, Finland, Denmark, Ireland, Malaysia, Dominican Republic, Israel, Ukraine, Latvia, and Belarus.

-The song was met with similar success on the streaming platform YouTube, where its music video peaked with 16,865,584 views in a single week, and 4,036,608 views in a single day.
-Gata Only’s music video garnered 510 million views by December 2024, becoming the most viewed video of 2024 after dethroning Una Foto Remix.
-Additionally, the song had collected 1 billion total streams across YouTube music by December 2024, which combines User-Generated Content and other audios of the song with the music video itself.

-Remix

-A remix version of "Gata Only" with Puerto Rican singer Ozuna and Brazilian singer Anitta was released on 7 June 2024, although Cris MJ is absent.
+As of April 2026, the song has earned over four billion streams combined from various music streaming platforms worldwide, and had additionally surpassed two billion streams on Spotify.